haydenjeune/lookalike/README.md

 ## Examples

-### The UI Flow

 Below is the lookalike UI, showcasing the webcam capture and viewing of the results.
-The results I get a somewhat unflattering, so below is the closest printed face I could find.
+The results I get a somewhat unflattering, so I've used the closest printed face I could find.

 ![demo video of the lookalike ui](./docs/img/lookalike_demo_video.gif)